Transparency

 We’re proud to be supported by grant funding that enables us to grow and deliver impactful, community-rooted work.

-We recently received funding from the Women’s Fund for Scotland to support the launch of a journalism fellowship for women.
-This new initiative will create space and support for emerging voices, helping women develop their skills and share stories on the topics that matter most to them.
+• the Women’s Fund for Scotland to support the launch of a journalism fellowship for women.
+The new initiative creates space and support for emerging voices, helping women develop their skills and share stories on the topics that matter most to them.

 Previously, we were funded by the National Lottery Community Fund , which allowed us to run our events programme between August and December 2024.
 That funding was key in expanding our outreach and programming during that time.

-In addition to the National Lottery grant, we’ve received some small but incredibly important donations from individuals.
+We’ve received some small but incredibly important donations from individuals.
 These contributions are reinvested into the charity, helping us further our mission and support our day-to-day activities.
 We are always open to and grateful for additional support.

 If you’d like to contribute, you can do so with a one-off or regular donation below.